oneRice/LeetCode-javascript/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using.

 ## Release History
-06-06-2016 Build the Project, and add the problem 1.
+06-June-2016 Build the Project, and add the problem 1.
+01-June-2016 Add a preprocess that Auto Export the require function.